Women in government: Effects of women's representation in government

-Effect of Women’s Leadership in the COVID-19 Crisis
+Women's leadership in the COVID-19 crisis

 Affirmative action both corrects existing unfair treatment and gives women equal opportunity in the future.
 Moreover, the impact that gender representation can have on politics cannot be emphasized enough.
-In their noteworthy paper on examining the effects of female leadership in the times of crisis, Bruce et al. show that women as mayors in Brazilian municipalities had a negative, sizable and significant impact on the number of COVID-19 deaths and hospitalizations per one hundred thousand inhabitants.
-It is interesting to note that the effect of women in power in Brazil was stronger in pro-Bolsonaro strongholds, who became infamous for his beliefs of not wearing a mask and being skeptical of vaccines.
+In their noteworthy paper on examining the effects of female leadership in the times of crisis, Raphael Bruce et al. show that women as mayors in Brazilian municipalities had a significant impact on reducing the number of COVID-19 deaths and hospitalizations per 100,000 inhabitants, outperforming their male counterparts.
+It is interesting to note that the effect of women in power in Brazil was stronger in strongholds of President Jair Bolsonaro, who was infamous for not wearing a mask and being skeptical of vaccines.

-In addition to the points raised above, Supriya Garikipati and Uma Kambhampati conduct an analysis to determine if there is any significant difference between COVID-19 pandemic being handled by women as compared to men.
-Their findings show that COVID-death related outcomes are better in countries which are led by women across all the 194 nations.
-They even find that testing rates per hundred thousand people are significantly higher in countries led by women, and still report fewer cases than countries led by men.
-Women were noted to have reacted quicker to enacting lockdowns and ensuring proper communication to the public once the pandemic hit.
+Supriya Garikipati and Uma Kambhampati also conducted an analysis to determine if there was significant difference between women's handling COVID-19 pandemic as compared to men.
+Their findings show that COVID-death related outcomes were better in countries led by women across 194 nations.
+They even found that testing rates per 100,000 people are significantly higher in countries led by women, and still report fewer cases than countries led by men.
+Women were noted to have reacted quicker in enacting lockdowns and ensuring proper communication to the public once the pandemic hit.
 In the conclusion of the study, it was found that overall women-led countries handled the COVID-19 outbreak better, especially in countries with more affordable healthcare such as Germany.

-Effect of Women’s representation on Crime rates
+Effect of women's representation on crime rates

-The evidence that women in power have a positive influence is also highlighted by Iyer at al. through their paper on how political representation of women led to higher rates of crime reporting.
-They also find that women are willing to report crime in villages with female representation in the council.
+The evidence that women in power have a positive influence is also highlighted by Lakshmi Iyer at al. through their paper on how political representation of women led to higher rates of crime reporting.
+They also found that women are willing to report crime in villages with female representation in the council.
 Moreover, the police force is more responsive to crimes against women in areas which have gender-based affirmative action policies.

 Variation in federal domestic spending

-One study found that about 9% more federal spending is brought to districts who are represented by a woman as opposed to a man.
-The study found that the type of women who tend to get elected are often "better" politicians because of the way they have to outperform men to be elected into office.
+One study found that about 9% more US federal spending is brought to districts who are represented by a woman as opposed to a man.
+The study found that the type of women who tend to get elected are often "better" politicians because they have to outperform men to be elected into office.

 Legislation regarding women's rights

-One study found that in Argentina, bills involving women's rights regarding violence against women, sexual harassment, reproduction, and gender quotas were more introduced more when more women were in chambers.
+One study found that in Argentina, bills regarding violence against women, sexual harassment, reproduction, and gender quotas were introduced more often when a larger number of women were in chambers.

-Effect of Women's representation on Public Goods Provision
+Effect of women's representation on public goods provision

 A study also finds that the percentage of women in global legislatures promotes the substantive representation of women as it pertains to the provision of public goods and infrastructure development that women perceive to be important.